kubapk/code-repository/README.md

-# Code Collection
+# Coding projects
 Find a collection of code I have worked on throughout my Physics degree.
+All code is in Python.